waynegramlich/Fab/docs/FabGeometries.md

 ### <a name="fabgeometries----xyplanereorient"></a>2.4 `FabGeometry.`xyPlaneReorient():

-FabGeometry.xyPlaneReorient(self, rotate: float, translate: cadquery.occ_impl.geom.Vector, tracing: str = '') -> 'FabGeometry':
+FabGeometry.xyPlaneReorient(self, rotate: float, translate: cadquery.occ_impl.geom.Vector, tracing: str = '') -> Tuple[FabGeometries.FabPlane, ForwardRef('FabGeometry')]:

 Return a reoriented Fab_Fillet.
 Args:
 * rotate (float): The amount to rotate around the new plane origin by in radians.
-* xy_translate (Vector): The amount to translate the geometry in X/Y after rotation.
+* translate (Vector): The translation to apply after rotation.

 Returns:
+* (FabPlane): The reoriented the FabGeomerty is on
-(Fab_Geometry): The reoriented Fab_Line.
+* (Fab_Geometry): The reoriented FabGeometry.

 ## <a name="fabgeometries--fabgeometryinfo"></a>3 Class FabGeometryInfo: